-The Board is currently reviewing a Code of Conduct and Ethics (the "Code") to apply to all of our directors, officers and employees.
+The Board has adopted a Code of Ethics (the "Code") to apply to all of our directors, officers and employees.
 The Code is intended to promote ethical conduct and compliance with laws and regulations, to provide guidance with respect to the handling of ethical issues, to implement mechanisms to report unethical conduct, to foster a culture of honesty and accountability, to deter wrongdoing and to ensure fair and accurate financial reporting.
-Upon approval by the Board, a copy of the Code will be available at our website www.propanc.com.
+A copy of the Code is available at our website www.propanc.com.